 Having a good grip on your money is one of the most stress-relieving things you can do.
 With a simple glance at your Finance notebook, you will know how much money you have coming in, the expenses you have going out, and a good idea of areas you can cut back in or splurge on.

 Are you a homemaker who wants to get a grip on your own basic finances?
 Don’t miss the Dollars & ‘Sense’ eBook, designed to help you gain control of your finances in an easy to understand way.

 Then stick around.
 Next up is learning how to manage your money with a Home Budget and Income & Expense Spreadsheet.
 Before you know it, you will be the homemaking whiz of finances!!

 If you missed them, here are some other great posts in the Dollars & Sense series!

 Get Started on your Notebooks!

 Getting your finances organized with a notebook is one of the most helpful things you can do.
-If you are ready to get your own notebook system started, find out more about it HERE, and then let me help you just a bit.
+If you are ready to get your own notebook system started, find out more about it HERE.

 Be sure to get your Home Finance Bundle as well!
 This Bundle includes a copy of the Simple Life Dollars & Sense e-Book with tips on budgeting, debt-busting strategies, reducing your expenses, and finding ways to supplement your income, a Home Budget Spreadsheet, and a Home Income & Expense Spreadsheet.